-MOOCs provide a range of benefits to students, including self-paced learning, opportunities to collaborate with global learners, and often, free access to course materials.
-They have essentially turned education into a public good by offering anyone with resources the opportunity to enroll.37 At the same time, MOOCs can enable universities to improve students’ employability, businesses to meet their talent needs, and governments to provide critical skills to citizens at scale.
+MOOCs provide a range of benefits to students, including self-paced learning, opportunities to collaborate with global learners and often, free access to course materials.
+They have essentially turned education into a public good by offering anyone with resources the opportunity to enroll.37 At the same time, MOOCs can enable universities to improve students’ employability, businesses to meet their talent needs and governments to provide critical skills to citizens at scale.

 EdTech companies differ from MOOCs in that they provide an enhanced learning experience apart from supporting self-paced learning.
-These platforms leverage AI to enable personalized and immersive learning.38 Some also provide additional features such as communities, flipped classrooms, and gamified learning.39 Like MOOCs, the EdTech sector has seen a boom since the pandemic started.
+These platforms leverage AI to enable personalised and immersive learning.38 Some also provide additional features such as communities, flipped classrooms and gamified learning.39 Like MOOCs, the EdTech sector has seen a boom since the pandemic started.
 Between January to September 2021, the EdTech sector recorded deals amounting to over US$3 billion.40

 MOOCs and EdTech platforms are also an excellent resource for learners in remote pockets of the country, as India’s national MOOC platform, SWAYAM, is doing.
 This can help widen the outreach of education.
 Unlike most other MOOC providers, SWAYAM allows students to earn academic credits.41

 However, the government will need to keep a close watch on the forces driving the rapid adoption of such platforms.
 A recent UGC warning directed both EdTech companies and institutions, especially the former, to discontinue providing degrees and diplomas using franchise agreements with UGC-recognized institutions.42